Back to blog

 Simple personal siteCarrd$19/year for unlimited single-page sites

-The rest of this guide assumes you're migrating to AIPages because that's our product and the migration we tested.
+The rest of this guide assumes you're migrating to AIPages because that's our product.
 The principles transfer to any modern alternative.

 Step 3: Recreate Your Highest-Traffic Pages First